Various Japanese soup

 They are shiro-miso (white miso) and aka-miso (red miso).

-Miso sopu is inseparably related to the Japanese meal.
+Miso soup is inseparably related to the Japanese meal.

-Therefore, it is very important to use tasty dashi.
+Therefore, it is very important to use high-quality and tasty dashi.

-The taste is sophisticated, so generally it is served on auspicious occasions.
+The taste is sophisticated, so it is mainly served on auspicious occasions.

 Pork and many foods are in the soup, so this is served not only as soup but also as one of main dish.